This Thanksgiving, I wanted to share one of my absolutely favorite pie recipes with you.

 Not only do I love the texture this silky sweet potato pie comes out to, the crust you’re pairing it with will likely become one you’ll want to try with other recipes.

-I also have to say I feel great after I eat this pie…because it’s made from whole food ingredients that will fill up your vessel of awesomeness (haha aka your body) with nutrients that do a lot of good for your immune system – especially during a time of year that can be a little more stressful than normal.
+I also have to say I feel great after I eat this pie because it’s made from whole food ingredients that will fill you up with nutrients that do a lot of good for your immune system – especially during a time of year that can be a little more stressful than normal.

 For example, sweet potatoes are a great source of two really important antioxidants, Vitamin A and beta-carotene.
 They’ll help protect your cells from harmful irritants and pollutants, and boost your immune system.